Kauai serial killer

-The Kauai serial killer is an unidentified serial killer and rapist who murdered two women and injured another on the island of Kauai, Hawaii, between April and August of 2000.
+The Kauai serial killer is an unidentified serial killer and rapist who murdered two women and injured another on the island of Kauai, Hawaii, between April and August 2000.
 Despite a composite sketch of the perpetrator and the availability of his DNA, he was never caught, and the murders remain unsolved.

 Murders

 Lisa Bissell

-On April 7, 2000, the body of Lisa Bissell, a 38-year-old woman from Hanapepe, was found in a ditch close to Polihale state park.
+On April 7, 2000, the body of Lisa Bissell, a 38-year-old woman from Hanapepe, was found in a ditch close to Polihale State Park.
 She was raped, beaten, and later stabbed to death.
 Her throat was also slashed.
 Some of her belongings were found off of a road in Waimea, so it's believed she was abducted from there.

 Attempted murder

 On May 22, 2000, a 52-year-old woman was severely wounded by the perpetrator in Kekaha.
 The perpetrator approached the victim in the yard she was working in and told her, "My name is John and I'm homeless."
 The victim recommended that he visit her neighbors home, where the owners frequently let homeless people camp on their property.
 When she turned around to continue working, the assailant forcefully took her behind the house and beat her, breaking one of her arms.
 He then sexually assaulted the victim.
 He later stabbed her in the chest with a knife, but the knife bent after it hit the victim's breastbone, so he threw it in a bush and fled.
 The victim crawled for three hours until she reached a telephone and called for help.